huizh01/huizh01.github.io/_pages/Research.md

 # Teaching

-- Teaching Assistant, The University of Hong Kong
--   COMP3230:PrinciplesofOperatingSystems Teaching Assistant, The University of Hong Kong
+-   COMP3230:Principles of Operating Systems, Teaching Assistant, The University of Hong Kong
--   COMP2123:ProgrammingTechniquesandTools
+-   COMP2123:Programming Techniques and Tools
-- Teaching Assistant, University of Science and Technology of China
+-   Postgraduate course: Intelligent System, University of Science and Technology of China
--   Postgraduate course: IntelligentSystem

 ---